regholl2023/A.I.-AUTOTRADER23/README.md

 ## Description

-The Alpaca Only API is a Python project that provides a simple and intuitive interface to interact with the Alpaca API.
-It allows users to access market data, place trades, and manage their Alpaca accounts programmatically.
+The Alpaca Only API is a Python project that provides a way to automate trades using only data provided by the AlpacaAPI.
+This is currently in development and is in no way to be trusted to be a functioning bot.
+As it currently stands this script should be once a day and it picks the losers from previous day to filter buy picks using ta indicators.

+I will be updating daily and testing using paper account until it is proven to work.

+Most of the text in this README is auto generated, and is not a real description.
+More updates to come

 ## Features